brendanjgreene/stream1Project/README.md

 - None yet!

 ### Features Left to implement
+- Complete a working prototype of a website for a band.
+Use the wireframes you created in the UX lesson as a starting point.
+Use your own assets or you can use the assets zip file below.

+- The band is a ‘Swing/Jive’ band and have around 20 years experience of performing live at numerous events throughout Ireland.
+You have been given the requirements after interviews with the clients representatives.
+The requirements are:

 - The band requires a web site to showcase their music and publicise their availability for gigs.

 - They would like to target the corporate and wedding market as their primary target audience.
-They also want the website to be a site their fans can visit to see and hear clips from their back catalogue and any new material as it becomes available.
+- They also want the website to be a site their fans can visit to see and hear clips from their back catalogue and any new material as it becomes available.
--
+The band will provide the UX/UI team with the following assets:

+- Photos and biographies of the band members

+- The band are recording an audio clip that they would like to showcase on the new website
+- They have a number of audio clips that they can make available and would like to showcase on their web site.
+- Users should be able to search for the band’s commercial tracks and purchase them from third party sites such as itunes.
+They would like to explore the possibility of creating a mail list of ‘fans’ that they could communicate with to inform them of upcoming gigs and any new material that they have made available via the web.
+Users should be able to subscribe to a newsletter of the band’s latest information.

+- They would also like to publicise upcoming gigs in the future.
+They would also like users to be able to contact them with potential work related leads.
+The site should contain the ability to check on the band’s availability for future bookings and costs associated with various types of booking.
+They are in the process of creating a social media presence and would like links to Facebook, Twitter and YouTube pages.
+They intend to set up a channel in YouTube of videos they have recorded.

 ## Tech Used